m4reko/katacoda-scenarios/automatic-frontend-testing/step2.md

 # Browser
 We are mounting this tutorial in a clean Ubuntu installation.
 We therefore need to get our browser of choice to do the testing in.

 ## Install Google Chrome
-Get Google Chrome
+First download Google Chrome.

 `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb`{{execute}}

-Unpack file
+Then use `dpkg` to install it.
+Don't worry about any errors that might show up.
+They will be fixed with the next command.

 `dpkg -i google-chrome-stable_current_amd64.deb`{{execute}}

-Install file
+Use this command to fix any dependency errors created by the last command.

 `apt update && apt-get -f -y install`{{execute}}

 # Web driver
-A web driver allows you to use your browser with code.
+A web driver allows you to control your browser with code.
 This tool lets us create the automatic testing in Chrome.

-## Download WebDriver
-Get the driver
+Download the driver.

 `wget https://chromedriver.storage.googleapis.com/89.0.4389.23/chromedriver_linux64.zip`{{execute}}

-Unzip the file
+Unzip the file.

 `unzip chromedriver_linux64.zip`{{execute}}